SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 tags: [Customer Loyalty, Machine Learning, Random Forest, Decision Tree, OLS Multiple Regression, Python]
 ---

-This project applies machine learning models to predict customer loyalty scores for a subset of customers for a hypothetical client, ABC grocery.
-ABC Grocery has loyalty scores - the percent of grocery spend at ABC vs. other competetors - for only half of its clientelle.
-Here we'll use and compare predictive power of OLS multiple regression, Decision Tree, and Random Forest models to estimate the remaining scores based on other customer metrics, such as distance from store, total spent, number of items purchased, and more.
+This project applies machine learning regression models to predict customer loyalty scores for a subset of customers for a hypothetical client, ABC grocery.
+ABC Grocery has loyalty scores - the percent of grocery spend at ABC vs. competetors - for only half of its clientelle.
+Here I use and compare predictive power of OLS multiple regression, Decision Tree, and Random Forest models to estimate the remaining scores based on other customer metrics, such as distance from store, total spent, number of items purchased, and more.

 # Table of contents